byteManiak/MCQuake3/MILESTONES.md

 ## Milestones to achieve

-- [ ] 0.1: Have all Quake weapons in and functional
+- [ ] 0.2: Have all Quake weapons in and functional
-- [ ] 0.2: Implement ammo/pickup entities and spawners
+- [ ] 0.3: Implement ammo/pickup entities and spawners
-- [ ] 0.3: Have separate dimensions for the upcoming Quake gamemodes
+- [ ] 0.4: Have separate dimensions for the upcoming Quake gamemodes
-- [ ] 0.4: Implement at least one proper gamemode
+- [ ] 0.5: Implement at least one proper gamemode
-- [ ] 0.5: Add new Quakey blocks/entities
+- [ ] 0.6: Add new Quakey blocks/entities
-- [ ] 0.6: Bring the Quake user interface experience to Minecraft
+- [ ] 0.7: Bring the Quake user interface experience to Minecraft
-- [ ] 0.7: Animate weapons with GeckoLib
 - [ ] 0.8: PORTALS!
 PORTALS!
 PORTALS!